Try "cat diabetes" or "dog being sick"

 Symptoms of herbicide poisoning in cats

-Cats exposed to toxic weed killers may show various signs of poisoning.
-The symptoms largely depend on the type of chemicals involved but are likely to include sickness, lethargy, and respiratory problems.
+Cats exposed to toxic weed killers may display a range of poisoning symptoms.
+These largely depend on the chemicals involved, but usually include sickness, lethargy, and respiratory problems.
 The main signs of herbicide poisoning are:

 Read more: Nine plants that are poisonous to cats